apache/nuttx/configs/sama5d4-ek/README.txt

       CONFIG_SAMA5_TICKLESS_FREERUN=1  : Selects TC0 channel 1 for the free-
                                        : running timer

+  NOTE: In most cases, the slow clock will be used as the timer/counter input.
+You should enable the 32.768KHz crystal for the slow clock by calling sam_sckc_enable().
+Otherwise, you will be doing all system timing using the RC clock!

   SAMA5 Timer Usage
   -----------------
   This current implementation uses two timers:  A one-shot timer to